 Methamphetamine users have severe psychological and physiological changes that take place rather quickly.
 Abusers look older than their age.
 Their skin becomes dull, and sores and pimples develop.
 Meth mouth occurs when you excessively grind your teeth alongside other physiological effects of methamphetamines.
 As a result, users have rotting teeth and excessively dry mouth.
 Psychologically, users develop paranoid feelings along with intense anxiety and confusion.

-Get Help For Meth Addiction
+Get Help for Meth Addiction at Bayview Recovery

-Bayview Recovery Center treats addiction to crystal meth, glass, speed as well as several other drugs.
+Bayview Recovery treats addiction to crystal meth, glass, speed as well as several other drugs.
 Our programming is individualized to fit your particular needs.
 Your addiction began for a unique reason, and as a result, quality treatment must be uniquely tailored to fit your situation.
 Find help for your addiction at one of the following programs we offer:

 - Partial hospitalization program